How Does Life Coaching Work?

 This where we have an informal chat on the phone, where you tell me what would like to achieve.

-We may also discuss what has brought you to coaching and gather some background information, such as your age, career, relationship history, etc.
+We may also discuss what has brought you to coaching and gather some background information.

-Following the Needs Assessment you will have more of an idea of what coaching is and how coaching works.
+Following your Needs Assessment you will have more of an idea of what coaching is and how coaching works.

 It also gives you the opportunity to speak to me and see if you feel comfortable working with me.

-If you would like to proceed with coaching, the first session is booked a week or so in advance.
+If you would like to proceed with coaching, we can book a session.

 Length Of The Sessions

-The coaching sessions last approximately one hour at our offices in Grey Lynn and Three Kings, Auckland.
+Your coaching sessions will last approximately one hour at our offices in Three Kings, Auckland.

 You will have come to coaching because there is a change you want to make - this forms the coaching agenda.